 New Orleans is the perfect place to gather with cherished friends and family to celebrate your good fortune and have a good time.
-Whether you renew your I dos with a crawfish boil on Lake Pontchartain, at a Cajun dancehall, in an intimate French Quarter courtyard, or on a Mississippi Riverboat, remember the team at NewOrleansWeddings.com is here to help.
+Whether you renew your I dos with a crawfish boil, at a Cajun dancehall, in an intimate French Quarter courtyard, or on a Mississippi riverboat, remember the team at NewOrleansWeddings.com is here to help.
 We've put togehter five helpful tips to keep costs down and stress at bay when renewing your wedding vows in New Orleans.

 1. Make it about New Orleans

 Make New Orleans your wedding theme.
 Play New Orleans music, have a second line, throw beads instead of bouquets, and give your guests masks and boas.
 Savor every moment–and our great food!
 Celebrate your big day with étouffée!